-Locals Olympic Village were something entirely different, offering up a set of Buzzcocks/Velvet Underground/Pixies-tinged alt. rock played with a power pop Tubes-ish verve.
-Quite fun, the band had friends and galpals living it up and pogoing as if they were watching Green Day headline a Vans Warped stop.
+Locals Olympic Village were something entirely different, offering up a set of Buzzcocks/Velvet Underground/Pixies-tinged alternative rock played with a power pop Tubes-ish verve.
+Quite fun, the band had friends and galpals living it up and pogoing as if they were watching Green Day headline a Vans Warped stand.
 While not my kind of music, I appreciated their energy and sunny vibe.

 Another Pittsburgh band, Molasses Barge, went on second from the top and were more in line with the show’s Sabbatherian theme.
 An area “supergroup” of sorts featuring members of Argus, Penance, Monolith Wielder, and Motorpsychos, to name but a few of the bands the current personnel have played in, this gig featured the debut of Barry Mull on guitar.
 Mull, who has played in Mi’Gauss, Rottrevore, Funerus, and Sub-Effect made his presence known, filling the small, smoky venue with Iommi’s thunder as lauded throat Brian Balich aired out the carbon in his lungs with the fury of a thousand Messiahs at Helsinki Metal Meeting.

 Second hatchetman, prolific musician Justin Gizzi complimented Mull as huntress Amy Bianco plucked the bass as if she were offing the heads of heretics.
 Exceptional drummer Wayne Massey sounded like an alternate universe Jason Bonham.
 The 70’s were alive once more.
 It’s another example of how doom lies underneath it all, these five individuals coming from a number of disparate metal sub-genres to create something primordial and back-to-basics.